-Louisiana judges issue many types of warrants, but one of the most common are bench warrants.
-Unlike others, one can easily have a bench warrant and be completely unaware of it.
-Oftentimes, it takes an individual to get pulled over for a minor traffic violation for them to become aware of a warrant for their arrest, effectively turning a routine traffic stop into you being placed in handcuffs.
+Louisiana judges issue many types of warrants, but one of the most common is bench warrants.
+Unlike others, you can easily have a bench warrant and be completely unaware of it.
+Oftentimes, it takes an individual getting over for a minor traffic violation to know about a warrant for their arrest.

-The more you know about bench warrants, the better you can avoid actions that can result in a judge issuing one for you.
+The more you know about bench warrants, the better you can avoid actions that may result in a judge issuing one for you.
 You’ll also know how to appropriately respond to a bench warrant to ensure the most favorable conclusion to your legal issue.
 Our knowledgeable legal team at John D. & Eric G. Johnson Law Firm is here to help you understand the details of Louisiana bench warrants, so they never catch you off guard.

-Bench warrants are written orders from a judge that authorizes an officer to bring you to jail and then to court.
-These types of warrants are unlike the ones you have in mind.
-Typical arrest warrants are issued by judges for serious crimes that require evidence to be presented to a grand jury and a prosecutor to make a case to a judge.
+Bench warrants are written orders from a judge that authorize an officer to bring you to jail and then to court.
+These types of warrants are unlike the ones you may already know.
+Typically, judges issue arrest warrants for serious crimes that require evidence presented to a jury and a prosecutor making a case to a judge.

 In the case of bench warrants, judges issue them for minor offenses that often involve paying a fine or meeting a court requirement.
-If a bench warrant is out for your arrest, you do not need to worry about law enforcement showing up at your home or job to take you away in cuffs.
-Law enforcement doesn’t actively pursue individuals with warrants which is why many people are unaware that they have one out against them.
+If a bench warrant is out for your arrest, you do not need to worry about law enforcement showing up at your home or job to arrest you.
+Law enforcement doesn’t actively pursue individuals with warrants, which is why many people are unaware that they have one against them.

-Instead, any encounter you have with police can result in an arrest if you have a bench warrant.
-If someone rear ends you and the reporting police officer discovers your bench warrant after running your name through the system, they can arrest you on the spot.
-One may also become aware of an outstanding bench warrant as a result of a potential employer conducting a background check.
+Instead, any encounter with police could result in an arrest if you have a bench warrant.
+If someone rear-ends you and the reporting police officer discovers your bench warrant after running your name through the system, they can arrest you on the spot.
+You may also become aware of an outstanding bench warrant due to a potential employer conducting a background check.

-Although all arrest warrants are serious matters, offenses that result in the issuance of bench warrants are often minor.
-Some of the most common reasons why judges issue bench warrants include:
+While all arrest warrants are serious matters, offenses that result in the issuance of bench warrants are often minor.
+Some of the most common reasons why judges issue bench warrants include the following:

 - Failing to respond to a traffic citation within the given time period